Antiz96/arch-update/README.md

 If you enabled the [systemd timer](#the-systemd-timer), a check for available updates is automatically launched at boot and then once per hour.

 If you want to customize the check cycle, run `systemctl --user edit --full arch-update.timer` and modify the `OnUnitActiveSec` value to your liking.
-For instance, if you want `Arch-Update` to check for new updates every 10 minutes instead:
+For instance, if you want `Cachy-Update` to check for new updates every 10 minutes instead:

 ```text
 [...]